Naqaab (2007 film): Plot

-The story revolves around the life of Sophia (Urvashi Sharma) who lives in Goa.
-When she is stalked and then attacked by a rapist named Rakesh, Sophia re-locates to Dubai.
+The story revolves around the life of Sophia (Urvashi Sharma), who lives in Goa.
+When she is stalked and then attacked by a rapist named Rakesh, Sophia relocates to Dubai.
 Here she rents a room in a villa near Jumeirah Beach, owned by wealthy star Karan Oberoi (Bobby Deol).
-Six months later he proposes to her, and she accepts.
-Shortly before the marriage, she meets with an unemployed actor, Vicky Malhotra (Akshaye Khanna), and is attracted to him, but decides to go ahead and marry Karan.
-At the altar, she changes her mind, ditches him and decides to move in with Vicky.
+Six months later, he proposes to her, and she accepts.
+Shortly before the marriage, she meets with an unemployed actor, Vikram "Vicky" Malhotra (Akshaye Khanna), and is attracted to him, but decides to go ahead and marry Karan.
+At the altar, she changes her mind, ditches him, and decides to move in with Vicky.
 But things take a turn for the worse.

 When Karan is embarrassed in front of everyone by being dumped at the altar, he commits suicide, and when Sophia finds out about this, she realises it was her fault that Karan is dead.
-Soon enough, it is revealed that it was actually Vicky's fault Karan died, because Vicky was hired by a film director named Rohit Shroff, who decided to make a film on Karan's life, and therefore was hired to enter Sophia's life.
-Sophia gets mad at Vicky, and insists on meeting Rohit Shroff.
+Soon enough, it is revealed that it was actually Vicky's fault Karan died because Vicky was hired by a film director named Rohit Shroff, who decided to make a film on Karan's life and therefore was hired to enter Sophia's life.
+Sophia gets mad at Vicky and insists on meeting Rohit Shroff.
 Vicky calls Rohit to the building.
-Rohit arrives, and it turns out that Karan is actually Rohit Shroff.
+Rohit arrives, and it turns out that Karan is Rohit Shroff.

-It is revealed that Rohit aka Karan was in need of money, and therefore he decided to make a film on Sophia's life, so he hired Vicky to enter her life and make her fall in love with him.
-Then he faked his suicide and that would be the ending of the film.
-It turns out he had hidden cameras in Sophia's home, and recorded all the intimate scenes between Vicky and her.
-Karan then convinces Vicky and Sophia that if they do not go along with the film, he would upload the intimate scenes of them on the internet, and turn them into porn-stars.
-Therefore, Vicky and Sophia let the movie release.
-After 3 months, at the premiere, Karan plans a publicity stunt by him getting shot by Vicky (with fake bullets), then getting up and revealing he is still alive.
+It is revealed that Rohit, aka Karan, needed money, and therefore he decided to make a film on Sophia's life, so he hired Vicky to enter her life and make her fall in love with him.
+Then he faked his suicide, and that would be the ending of the film.
+It turns out he had hidden cameras in Sophia's home and recorded all the intimate scenes between Vicky and her.
+Karan then convinces Vicky and Sophia that if they do not go along with the film, he would upload the intimate scenes of them on the internet and turn them into porn stars.
+Therefore, Vicky and Sophia let the movie be released.
+After 3 months, at the premiere, Karan plans a publicity stunt by getting shot by Vicky (with fake bullets), then getting up and revealing he is still alive.

 However, nothing goes as planned.
 Vicky shoots Karan with the fake gun multiple times, but it turns out that the gun had real bullets, and Karan brutally dies.
 All the movie's staff are arrested.
-In custody, Vicky explains to the police officers that it was all supposed to be a publicity stunt, and they let him free.
-Vicky escapes from the police station, and all the blame goes on the film's associate producers as they had planned the stunt in the first place.
+In custody, Vicky explains to the police officers that it was all supposed to be a publicity stunt, and they let him go.
+Vicky escapes from the police station, and all the blame goes on the film's associate producers, as they had planned the stunt in the first place.
 Vicky arrives at the hospital and meets Sophia, where it is revealed that Sophia and Vicky have actually murdered Karan.
 Sophia changed the fake gun to a real one with real bullets for Vicky to shoot with.